agfadergadefrg/greedytile/README.md

 GreedyTile generates patterns by placing 3×3 tiles extracted from a source image.
 Weights for randomly selecting placement are influenced by several factors:

 1. **Entropy weighting**: Prioritizes positions where fewer tile options are valid (similar to [WFC](https://github.com/mxgmn/WaveFunctionCollapse/))
-2. **Distance-based probabilities**: Pixel distance patterns in the source are replicated in the output
-3. **Global balance correction**: If pixels are under-represented then selection is biased towards the source balance
+2. **Global balance correction**: If pixels are under-represented then selection is biased towards the source balance
+3. **Distance-based probabilities**: Pixel distance patterns in the source are replicated in the output
 4. **Deadlock recovery**: If no choices exist which respect tiles, pixels in a local area are removed before continuing

 ## Commentary

 For efficiency, the global balance correction uses a normal distribution to approximate what should technically be a binomial distribution.
 The approximation becomes accurate at large counts where it matters most.

+The distance probability weighting has more impact on easily tiled patterns than complex ones.
+Restrictive patterns often have less valid tile choices, making the probabilistic selection less relevant.

 ## Limitations